 In the past 20 years, astronomers have confirmed the existence of nearly 1,900 planets that orbit stars other than our sun.
 These findings have led researchers to speculate which moons, planets and stars might be the best at supporting recognizable forms of life.
 Scientists have even investigated whether there might be a galactic habitable zone in the Milky Way — a region of the galaxy favorable to the formation and evolution of habitable worlds.
+Now, researchers have analyzed more than 140,000 neighboring galaxies to answer the question, "Which type of galaxy might be the most habitable in terms of complex life in the cosmos? " [10 Alien Planets That Might Be Habitable] One potentially surprising conclusion?
 Why we're smarter than chickens: Team uncovers protein part the controls neuron development.
 Toronto researchers have discovered that a single molecular event in our cells could hold the key to how we evolved to become the smartest animal on the planet.